-On the bottom of the piano you’ll find a ¼” sustain pedal jack used for connecting the supplied sustain pedal or an optional 3-pedal unit that you can buy separately.
+On the bottom of the piano, you’ll find a proprietary sustain pedal port used for connecting the supplied sustain pedal or an optional 3-pedal unit that you can buy separately.

 The B1 doesn’t have a USB port or MIDI In/Out jacks, so you won’t be able to use the piano as a MIDI controller.

-You also won’t be able to connect the piano to the computer and use with various education and music production software.
+You also won’t be able to connect the piano to the computer and use with various educational and music production software.

-It’s not necessarily a deal breaker, but it’s kind of strange for the 500$ digital piano not to have the USB terminal, while almost every $200+ keyboard today supports either the USB or Bluetooth connectivity or sometimes both.
+It’s not necessarily a deal breaker, but it’s kind of strange for a 2017 digital piano not to have the USB terminal, while almost every $200+ portable keyboard today offers either USB MIDI or Bluetooth MIDI connectivity or both!

 The 3 most popular types of stands are X-type, Z-type and furniture-style stands.